-I am currently an Assistant Professor at the Department of Economics at William & Mary, and an Affiliate to the Global Research Institute.
+About me.
+I am an Assistant Professor at the Department of Economics at William & Mary, and an Affiliate to the Global Research Institute.
 I received my Ph.D. in Economics at the University of Michigan.
 I was raised in a border town during the NAFTA manufacturing boom in Northern Mexico.

 Research agenda: I work on international trade, economic geography, and urban economics.
-My agenda on trade focuses on structural transformation, growth, and infrastructure.
+My agenda on trade and economic geography focuses on structural transformation, growth, infrastructure, and regional divergence.
 My urban economics agenda relates to sorting, segregation, and city inequality.
 In my research, I use both structural models and applied microeconomics methods; as well as administrative and historical data.

 Contact: luisbaldomero [ at ] gmail [ dot ] com